IBM/iot-cloud-ai-tutorial/tutorial/5-MODEL.md

 In this tutorial, ...

-## Create training data on Cloundant
+## Store training data on Cloundant

 In this section, we will create a Node-RED flow that stores the measured acceleration data into a Cloudant database.
-The sensor data is labelled with a Boolean class identifier that represents whether the device was being shaken or not during data collection.
+The sensor data is labelled with a Boolean `class` identifier that represents whether the device was being shaken or not during data collection.

 1. Log in to [IBM Cloud](https://cloud.ibm.com/).
 1. Click **View resources** to open your [Resource list](https://cloud.ibm.com/resources).